Automated Battery Swapping

 Cold Chain Logistics

-Batteries degrade and charge poorly in sub-zero environments.
-Swapping allows depleted batteries to be charged in a warm, separate room before re-entering the freezer on a robot.
+Batteries wear out fast and charge poorly in sub-zero temps.
+Swapping lets you warm up and recharge depleted packs in a cozy separate room before sending them back into the freezer aboard a robot.

 Hospital Material Transport